QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 print(f"Check p at r: {p(a_aut,r_calibrated)}")
 ```

-Now that we have calibrated our interest rate $r$, we can continue with solving the full model with asymmetric information.
+Now that we have calibrated our interest rate $r$, we can continue with solving the  model with private information.

 +++